yeehaa123/elab/CHAT/collections.md

 for and discover new patterns and knowledge in governmental and heritage collections.

-With Tulip Interactive we will develop new visualization tools for presenting collections in different ways.
+With Tulp Interactive we will develop new visualization tools for presenting collections in different ways.

 With Cast Your Art we will develop new modes in which these